weiji14/cog3pio/README.md

 ```

 > [!NOTE]
-> Currently, this crate/library only supports reading single or multi-band float32
+> Currently, the Python library supports reading single or multi-band GeoTIFF files into
-> GeoTIFF files, i.e. other dtypes (e.g. uint16) don't work yet.
-See roadmap below on
+> a float32 array only, i.e. other dtypes (e.g. uint16) don't work yet.
+There is support
-> future plans.
+> for reading into different dtypes in the Rust crate via a turbofish operator though!

 ## Roadmap